-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 Action Impact Ensure that there is a rigorous CPD and monitoring cycle in place with follow-up coaching provided to all teaching and support staff when required.
 All teaching is graded good or better with all teachers following the school's agreed lesson structure and pedagogy.
 Actions from monitoring have been followed up quickly by all leaders.
-BDMAT annual review and learning walks/observations completed by the school improvement advisor agree with these judgements and the school has been categorised as a capacity giving school for the academic year 2023-2024.
-To provide training to middle and senior leaders through engagement in the NPQ programmes through CEFEL Deputy Headteacher has completed the NPQSL and two teachers have also completed an NPQ.
-As a result distributed leadership is stronger across the school and middle leaders have greater accountability for their areas of responsibility.
-Early career teachers (NQT+1) to receive a comprehensive CPD package through BDMAT training programme.
-NQT+1 successfully completed the induction period.
-An M6 teacher to provide weekly, in-class coaching support for an NQT+1 NQT+1 successfully completed the induction period.
+BDMAT annual review and learning walks/observations completed by the school improvement advisor agree with these judgements and the school has been categorised as a semi-supported school for the academic year 2024-2025, due only to the new senior leadership team.
+To provide training to middle and senior leaders through engagement in the NPQ programmes through CEFEL The new senior leadership team, replacing the previous headteacher and deputy headteacher, have benefitted from middle leaders who have greater accountability for their areas of responsibility following their completions of NPQs.
 Through a rigorous monitoring cycle, coaching is to be provided to teachers as it is needed.
 All teaching is graded good or better with all teachers following the school's agreed lesson structure and pedagogy.
 Actions from monitoring have been followed up quickly by all leaders.
-BDMAT annual review and learning walks/observations completed by the school improvement advisor agree with these judgements and the school has been categorised as a capacity giving school for the academic year 2023-2024.
+BDMAT annual review and learning walks/observations completed by the school improvement advisor agree with these judgements.
+To provide disadvantaged SEND pupils with targeted intervention Due to the educational and well-being impact COVID-19 has had, and the high proportion of pupil premium and SEND pupils in Year 6, the DHT will be providing intervention and support The Deputy Headteacher has provided target interventions to pupils in Year 6 throughout the year.